 “Everything’s fine,” she dismissed.
 “Baby looks perfect.
 Nothing to worry about.
 Now get dressed and go on home.”

-Doctors and other care providers want you to do things their way.
+Doctors and other care providers often employ bullying and disrespect to get pregnant women to comply with what they want.
+They want pregnant women to do things their way.
 But often their way is based on habit, fear of liability, or expediency.
 Unlike homebirth midwives, obstetricians almost never request their patients keep a food and exercise log.
 They almost never take 45-minutes to review the foods you’ve eaten in the past week, counsel you on good nutrition, and strategize on how best to exercise during your pregnancy.
 And also unlike homebirth midwives, obstetricians usually don’t know any more about nutrition than you do.

 Most doctors practice what one obstetrician I interviewed recently called “reactive instead of proactive medicine.”
-(Unlike his colleagues, this doctor uses a homebirth midwifery model to interact with his clients.)
+Unlike his colleagues, this doctor uses a homebirth midwifery model to interact with his clients.
 There is a profound lack of logic in reacting to problems after they arise instead of preventing them in the first place.
 Yet if the patient rejects a routine test or suggests an alternative strategy, no matter how logical the objection is for this particular case, many pregnancy health care providers will use scare tactics and bullying to try to force the patient to change her mind.
-They’ll accuse you of being irresponsible, become angry at what they perceive to be your lack of intelligence, label you a problem patient, and tell you, “Don’t do it my way and your baby will die.”
+They’ll accuse you of being irresponsible, become angry at what they perceive to be your lack of intelligence, label you a problem patient, and tell you, “If you don’t do it my way, your baby will die.”

 (Doctor and nurse midwife friends who are reading this, this post is not about you.
 This is a post about your colleagues who have probably treated you the same way when you disagreed with their professional opinion.)